 - Connect and sync your external line-of-business data with native SharePoint lists and libraries in the Office 365 cloud or on-premises, keeping them always up-to-date: You don't need to program a web service for this.
 The connector extends the SharePoint cloud capabilities to existing data sets that will continue to reside within your corporate network or in other clouds (such as for compliance reasons).

-- High speed of implementation: No programming or tools required.
+- Enables you to integrate cloud, on-premises and mobile applications in hours: No programming or tools required.
 Predefined sample connection templates included.
 Setup in a few minutes guided by wizards.
 Remote setup support (30 minutes are free).

 - Low risk in project: No installation or customizing for data source and data destination required.
 Just install on any computer in your network, in the cloud, or even your laptop.
 You don't need your IT to approve and install any specific SharePoint app.
 Read or write access rights to lists or libraries are enough.